thirashapw/RearGen/README.md

 First, You need to support this product.
 To support and request a premium key, Contact me on [Discord](https://discord.gg/ymyQntskxj) **Direct Message** to get a premium key.

-## What is RearGen material kit
+## What is fornyKit?
-RearGen material kit is an upcoming library to develop modern mobile apps.
+RearGen not comes with mobile responsive components.
+So fornyKit is also known as RearGen Material Kit handles html elements as android responsive components.
+Try [fornyKit](https://github.com/ThirashaPraween/fornyKit) to your RearGen project

 Thank you for using RearGen!